ramaroberto/neat-python/docs/module_summaries.rst

       roughly the same behavior as the original connection, although this will depend on the :term:`activation function`, :term:`bias`, and
       :term:`response` multiplier of the new node.
 If there are no connections available, may call :py:meth:`mutate_add_connection` instead, depending on the result from :py:meth:`check_structural_mutation_surer <genome.DefaultGenomeConfig.check_structural_mutation_surer>`.
+      TODO: Perhaps exactly how the new connection weights are set up should be configurable, such as each being copysign(old_weight)*sqrt(abs(old_weight))?

       :param config: Genome configuration object.
       :type config: :datamodel:`instance <index-48>`